You must have proof of a negative COVID-19 test to travel to England from abroad.

 If you do not have proof of a test because you planned to get tested on your journey, but you were not able to do so because you were not able to enter the country in which you planned to get tested, you will be allowed to board.
 But you may be fined £500 on arrival in England because you do not have a valid test result.

-If you take your test in the UK
+Taking your test in the UK before travel

-You will need to find a test provider.
-You must make sure that the test provider can meet the standards for pre-departure testing.
+You must make sure that the test provider you choose can meet the standards for pre-departure testing.

 The test must meet performance standards of ≥97% specificity, ≥80% sensitivity at viral loads above 100,000 copies/ml.